mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

             got:    sha256-LBxKSrXTdoulZDjPiyYMaJr63jFHHI+VCgVJx310i/w=
 ```

-To fix the hash mismatch, I paste the value in the error message after `got` back into my `flake.nix`.
+To fix the hash mismatch, I paste the value from the error message into my `flake.nix`:

 ```nix
 {